tfc/tfc.github.io/posts/2022-03-20-unique-heterogeneous-typelists.md

 ## Reversing HLists

-All the examples on the internet first show how to write functions on hlists: First, implement a type class and then all the relevant instances for them.
+All the examples on the internet first show how to write functions on HLists:
+First, implement a type class and then all the relevant instances for them.
 These are usually not too hard to understand and write, because the output type does not really depend on the inputs - just like our `Show` instance from before.

 Having understood that, the next thing that I found hard to achieve was *reversing* a heterogeneous list.
 The reason is, that the return type of a reverse function would completely depend on the input: